Netcentric/accesscontroltool/docs/ApplyConfig.md

 The `*.yaml` files are installed directly from the package content and respect the [run mode semantics](Configuration.md).
 Otherwise there is no limitation, so the YAML files will be picked up from anywhere in the package (as long as the parent node does not contain a `.` followed by one or multiple not matching run modes).

 If you wish to limit which YAML files are picked up by the installation hook, you can add one or more regular expressions as package properties that start with the prefix `actool.installhook.configFilesPattern`.
-If the path of a file matches any of the provided patterns, it will be picked up by the installation hook:
+If the path of a file within its content package (excluding the `/jcr_root` prefix) matches any of the provided patterns, it will be picked up by the installation hook:

 ```
 <plugin>